 “Success is not final, failure is not fatal.
 It is the courage to continue that counts.”

-Albert Einstein said 'We cannot solve our problems with the same thinking we used when we created them.'
-The same behaviour and approach cannot produce a different result.
-Therapy promotes the development of alternative ways to reduce negative input to our mind.
-Therefore, we can approach others and respond to events and challenges in a more positive and effective way.
-Therapy broadens your perspective, and reveals and nurtures more effective ways of connecting and communicating.
-We begin to see things in a different light and from a different point of view, which enables growth and positive change in all areas of life.
+Albert Einstein said ”we cannot solve our problems with the same thinking we used when we created them.”
+Therapy helps us find alternative ways to reduce the negativity in our mind, so we can approach others and respond to challenges in a more positive and effective way.
+We begin to see things in a different light and from a different point of view, and this enables growth and positive change in all aspects of life.

 Couples therapy provides a space for honest communication between partners and the chance to develop awareness within a relationship, often focussing on issues around giving, receiving and closeness.
 Each partner is able to describe and reflect on their experiences, to help develop a deeper understanding of the way they both relate and respond to each other.

 Realising that a couple is not two individuals living a practical arrangement but a lively and interactive joint system is the first step in fostering togetherness and compassion; with this awareness each partner can become more sensitive, develop empathy for the other and accept diversity.
 Differences become opportunities for unique and creative solutions; the couple learn ways to avoid destructive arguing, and engage instead in constructively working through conflict.

 Importantly, when a couple learns to ask for help and support the relationship often becomes a safe haven, where each can express their wishes, have needs met, grow and mature.
 This promotes intimacy, connection, respect, trust and security.

 The individual as a part of the couple